MongoDB Utilities¶

 must be used when importing csv that do not include the field names in the header of the file.--ignoreBlanks

-will ignore empty fields in csv or tsv imports.
+ignores empty fields in csv or tsv imports.
 If not specified,mongoimport

-will create fields without values in those documents.--drop
+creates fields without values in those documents.--drop

-will drop the collection you’re inserting to before it begins the import.--stopOnError
+drops the collection you’re inserting to before it begins the import.--stopOnError

-will stop the import upon the first error rather than continuing.--upsert
+stops the import upon the first error rather than continuing.--upsert

-will update existing documents if they match an imported document.--upsertFields
+updates existing documents if they match an imported document.--upsertFields

 lets you specify what to match when using--upsert

 .
-The default match when not specified uses_id
+The default match, when not specified, uses_id

 .--writeConcern